hapax/hapax.github.io/assets/minimal-networks.md

 Since the total nework length gets very large when we take the hub outside the triangle, it must be a *minimum* on the axis of symmetry itself.

-But there are axes of symmetry associated with $B$ and $C$ as well, and all three intersect at the centre of the triangle.
-Since $D$ should lie on each of these lines, it must lie at the centre!
-The minimal network is depicted in Figure 4.

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/steiner7.png" width="40%"/>